robmarshall/gatsby-gravityforms-component/README.md

 ## Self Signed Certificate Error - SSL

 If you are having Self Signed Certificate issues during development, put this at the top of the new-gf-entry.js file.
+This may show in the form of 'unsupported certificate purpose' error.

 ```
 process.env.NODE_TLS_REJECT_UNAUTHORIZED = "0"